 The importance of corporate governance in the banking sector has become increasingly apparent, especially following high-profile corporate failures and fraud cases that have highlighted governance weaknesses (Mahmood & Islam, 2015).
 In Bangladesh, the central bank, Bangladesh Bank, issues guidelines that are critical for maintaining financial stability within the banking sector.
 However, scandals, such as the Hallmark Group’s BDT 4000 crore scam and the Bismillah Group and Basic Bank scams, underscore a pervasive lack of adherence to corporate governance principles, resulting in significant financial harm (Mahmood & Islam, 2015).

-The study by Ajanthan, Balaputhiran, and Nimalathashan (2013) in the European Journal of Business and Management examines the relationship between corporate governance and banking performance in Sri Lanka, with a comparative focus on the state and private banking sectors.
+The study by Ajanthan, Balaputhiran, and Nimalathashan (2013) examines the relationship between corporate governance and banking performance in Sri Lanka, with a comparative focus on the state and private banking sectors.
 The study investigates how various corporate governance factors, such as board size (BS), board diversity (BD), outside directors' percentage (OSDP), and board meeting frequency (BMF), correlate with performance indicators in banks.
-These performance indicators are specifically measured through return on equity (ROE) and return on assets (ROA), two widely recognized metrics of profitability and operational efficiency in the banking sector.
+These performance indicators are specifically measured through ROE and ROA, two widely recognized metrics of profitability and operational efficiency in the banking sector.

 Siddiqui (2010) explores corporate governance regulation development in Bangladesh, illustrating how emerging economies face unique governance challenges.
 Bangladesh has adopted the Anglo-American shareholder model, commonly used in Western economies, despite its potential misalignment with local contexts.
 The study employs new institutionalism theory, suggesting that legitimacy pressures from global actors, rather than efficiency motivations, have driven this adoption, as seen in similar developing countries (DiMaggio & Powell, 1983; Carson, 2003).
 Such findings underscore the tension between global standards and local realities in governance reform.